zhouzhenghong-gt/zhouzhenghong-gt.github.io/_pages/about.md

 ---

 ### Hi 👋
 I am Zhenghong Zhou, a final-year M.S. student in @[hustvl](https://github.com/hustvl), supervised by [Xinggang Wang](https://xwcv.github.io/) and [Wenyu Liu](https://eic.hust.edu.cn/professor/liuwenyu/).
-I also completed my B. E. degree at Huazhong University of Science and Technology (HUST).
+I also completed my B. E. degree at Huazhong University of Science and Technology (HUST) in 2021.

 I am interested in multi-modal models, 3D vision and specific applications such as medicine.